K7S3/codefundo/README.md

 ### Separation of Concern

-* Since this is an app used by both governmnet and common people it is best to separate them and deliver according to each of their needs
+* Since this is an app used by both government and common people it is best to separate them and deliver according to each of their needs

 * Government has separate use cases